johnahumanbeing/june/README.md

 ## Conclusion

 The June 2024 protests were a pivotal moment in the country's history, highlighting the power of collective action and the importance of addressing underlying societal issues.

+## NB:
+To run this project locally clone this repo then use `python3 -m http.server 8000`

+This project is also done with the help of AI `(Blackbox-AI)` incase of any error submit a pull request or use m email to fix the errors.